 For starters, it’s a landing place for my audience to connect with my published works.
 You can find my first published book for sale on Amazon, and the link is on the page titled “Violet.”
-I am working on the sequel, titled Indigo, which should be out before Christmas of 2018 (sorry, readers, for the delay while I handle my numerous life challenges this year), as well as a poetry art book I hope to release in spring.
+I am working on the sequel, titled Indigo, which should be out before Christmas of 2018 (sorry, readers, for the delay while I handle my numerous life challenges this year), as well as a poetry art book I hope to release soon.
 My handbook titled How to Be Afraid and Do It Anyway is available now in ebook format, and the print version is coming soon.
 You can find it on the page titled “How to Be Afraid and Do It Anyway.”

 I also blog about the travel lifestyle my husband, Michael, and I share.
 The blog is called Flying with the Falcon, and can be found in the menu under that title.
 I write about living in New Hampshire and our hopes to build a tiny house here, our Airstream we call the Aluminum Falcon, National and State Parks we visit, our new life in New Hampshire, places we like to eat and shop, and whatever else floats my boat at the time.
 I generally post once a week.

 Eventually I plan to add articles about writing under the Titles Are Overrated section.
 Those will focus on self-improvement and writing tips, which are what my workshops tend to explore if you attend.
 Then again, maybe I’ll just blend these topics with Flying with the Falcon, which seems to be happening anyway.

 I am working on a “resources” page for my readers, which will feature more courses I hope to offer soon.
 The focus of these resources will be about writing technique, self-improvement through daily writing, and travel tips.
 Stay tuned for more of those, but you can already peruse what I have available on that page, some of which is free content for anyone.

 A few things about me: